What you need to know about the NFL playoffs

 Sun., Jan.
 10, 12:05 p.m.
 (ESPN/ABC)

 The Ravens have an opportunity for catharsis.
 Last year, the Titans ruined Baltimore’s dream season when they bullied it in a massive divisional-round upset.
-The Titans also beat the Ravens, 30-24, in overtime in Week 11.
+The Titans also beat the Ravens, 30-24, in overtime in Week 11, the nadir of a season the Ravens have turned around.

-The Ravens finished the season on a five-game winning streak, averaging 37.2 points per game over the span.
-After an uneven season, the Ravens rediscovered last season’s form, particularly in the running game, with reigning MVP Lamar Jackson playing his best.
-They’ll still face a challenge in the Titans, who behind bulldozer running back Derrick Henry are built for January if their defense can hold up.

 AFC first round: No. 6 Cleveland Browns (11-5) at No. 3 Pittsburgh Steelers (12-4)